fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 * the requirement that the address being used to mint has enough coin to cover the minter punishment amount, and
 * the requirement that the coins being used to mint existed `minterSecretLifetime` number of blocks ago.

 Other than that, any coins can be used at any time to mint without exception.
-This can substantially increase VPoS's security in comparison to systems that have bigger barriers to minting.
+This can substantially increase VPoS's base security in comparison to systems that have bigger barriers to minting.

 ### Latency-based Block-creation Centralization